The 10 most in-demand jobs in technology recruitment

 If you ever thought that downloading your thoughts directly into a microchip was a far-fetched idea, maybe you haven’t been listening closely enough to what’s been brewing in the tech world.
 Elon Musk’s company, Neuralink, is currently developing brain-machine interfaces with the goal of creating a true symbiosis between our brains and computers.
 Suffice to say, coders, data scientists, and other technology specialists are going to be in high demand for the foreseeable future.

 As a recruiter, knowing the supply and demand for any type of professional is crucial.
 Moreover, the ability to anticipate demand for new kinds of specialists is also incredibly important.
-Here are the ten most in-demand technology specialists right now:
+Here are the ten most in-demand specialists in technology recruitment right now:

 1. Title: Data Scientist